Gromov-Hausdorff limits of K\"ahler manifolds with Ricci curvature bounded below: Holomorphic charts near regular points

 where $H_i, H$ are heat kernels on $M_i$ and $M$ respectively.
 Note that for any $t>0$, $w_t$ is a function.

-Notice that $\Delta\phi$ has support outside $B(p_i, 7)$.
-Also $\Delta\phi$ (with respect to $\omega_i$) is uniformly bounded for all $i$, since $\phi$ is smooth in terms of the coordinates and the coordinate functions are harmonic with bounded gradient on $M_i$.
-As $v_i(y)$ has uniformly $L^1$ bound, according to Li-Yau's heat kernel estimate \cite{LY}, on $B(p_i, 6)$, the first term will be bounded by $\Psi(t)$.
+Notice that $\Delta\phi$ has support outside of $B(p_i, 7)$.
+As $v_i(y)$ has a uniform $L^1$ bound, according to Li-Yau's heat kernel estimate \cite{LY}, on $B(p_i, 6)$, the first term will be bounded by $\Psi(t)$.
 The second term is nonnegative, since $v_i$ is subharmonic.
 For the last term, we can do integration by parts to transform derivatives to the heat kernel and $\phi$.
 By the estimate for the derivative of the heat kernel \cite{Ko}, we find that on $B(p_i, 6)$, the last term is bounded by $\Psi(t)$.
 Therefore, we find that on $B(p_i, 6)$,

 Let $\eta$ be a nonnegative smooth function so that $\eta = 1$ on $B(p, 4)$, $\eta = 0$ outside $B(p, 5)$.
 According to the assumption,

 It is clear from (\ref{-5}) that